000600/Heart-Failure-Neural-Network/README.md

-# HeartFailureNeuralNetwork
+# Heart Failure Neural Network
-A neural network that predicts the probability of one's heart failing based on  multiple factors.
+A neural network that predicts the probability of one's heart failing based on factors including: